rharbird/microbit-challenges/docs/source/basics/data_structures.rst

 .. _here: https://docs.python.org/2/tutorial/datastructures.html#tuples-and-sequences

-.. note:: You might be thinking, whether string is a list.
-Even though string is an array of characters and we can even do similar operations on them (like slicing), they are both different structures with different methods (try to type ``dir(str)`` and ``dir(list)`` in your console).
+.. note:: You might be wondering whether strings can be considered to be a list.
+Even though string is an array of characters and we can even do similar operations on
+	them (like slicing), they are both different types of objects with different methods (try to type ``dir(str)`` and ``dir(list)`` in your console).

 Sorting
 ^^^^^^^